roman-milk/roman-milk.github.io/teachers-confused-mind.md

+===

- ****** Teacher's Confused Mind Ch.
-14-15 ****** bysadkins116© Karen and Trish worked out the rules and Trish was happily serving her Mistress as her pain slut, but now Karen was deeply in love with her.
+Karen and Trish worked out the rules and Trish was happily serving her Mistress as her pain slut, but now Karen was deeply in love with her.
 No longer was it just pain, but there was a healthy dose of love.

  Shortly after Brenda and Linda parted ways, Karen introduced Linda to Trish's neighbor Amber.
 Amber had been a regular visitor across the hall after that first meeting on the stairs.
 Karen and Amber enjoyed many evenings playing with Trish.
 But while Karen loved having Amber over, she knew Trish wasn't enough to satisfy both of them.
 When Karen learned that Linda was alone, she invited her over to Trish's apartment and introduced them.
 It took only a couple of weeks till Linda was a full time slave serving Amber.
 Now the two Mistresses enjoyed playing with their two slaves.